Air Defenders Coloring Book (PDF 375 KB, 12pp)

 Read how Coco and his friends at Lizard Lick Elementary solve this mystery as they learn about air quality and how to stay healthy when the air quality is bad.

-A Student's Guide to Climate Change
+EPA's Student Guide to Climate Change

-Find out everything you need to know about climate change and what you can do about it.
+Learn from EPA about everything you need to know about climate change and what you can do about it.

 American Museum of Natural History Kid's Website

 OLogy is the American Museum of Natural History website for kids ages 7 through 11 at home, at school, and whenever and wherever kids are curious.

 ARKive- Discover the World's Most Endangered Species